kobotoolbox/docs/source/pulling_data_into_excelquery.md

 ## Pulling data in Microsoft Excel (by making data public)

-Before transitioning over to Excel, ensure that there is _at least one record_ stored in your data table in KoBoToolbox _and_ that you have made your data public by checking __Anyone can view submissions made to this form__ from __SETTINGS>Sharing__.
+Before transitioning over to Excel, ensure that there is _at least one record_ stored in your data table in KoboToolbox _and_ that you have made your data public by checking __Anyone can view submissions made to this form__ from __SETTINGS>Sharing__.
 Then click on __Data__, and under __Data__, click on __From Web__.
 You should now see a dialogue box to paste your URL and start pulling data from the server.

 ![image](/images/pulling_data_excelquery/excel_updated.png)

 ## Pulling data in Microsoft Excel (without making data public)

-Rather than exposing your data publicly, you can use your KoBoToolbox login credentials to authenticate your request:
+Rather than exposing your data publicly, you can use your KoboToolbox login credentials to authenticate your request:

 * When you get the dialogue box, paste your URL.